50,000 signatures reached

 The 2015 curriculum was designed and written by experts in child development, internet safety, police, and social workers, in consultation with roughly 4,000 parents.
 It emphasizes much-needed lessons of consent, acceptance for others and sexual health.

 In the age of Me Too, we can’t afford to stop teaching kids about consent and acceptance.
 Youth deserve scientific facts and unbiased information when it comes to their health.
 It’s simple: society will suffer if we don’t educate children in these topics.

 Opponents of the curriculum make up a small but vocal minority, come from the far-right and helped get Ford elected.
 But despite what they argue, evidence from the UN shows that access to comprehensive sex-ed does not increase sexual activity.
 It leads to well-informed decisions and reduces the risk of harmful sexual behaviour.

-The existing curriculum goes far beyond providing age-appropriate information about sexual and reproductive health.
-It teaches personal safety, healthy relationships based on mutual respect and consent, and is inclusive of all children and youth who call Ontario home.
+The 2015 Health and Physical Education curriculum went far beyond providing age-appropriate information about sexual and reproductive health.
+It taught personal safety, healthy relationships based on mutual respect and consent, and was inclusive of all children and youth who call Ontario home.

-Doug Ford may have won a majority government, but we cannot let him drag Ontario backwards.
-As the so-called "government for the people", we will not let him silence the thousands of students, parents, teachers and other concerned citizens who want and know that this education needs to stay in place.
-Let's show Premier Ford that the people of Ontario want to #SaveSexEd.
-If enough of us sign this petition defending the Sex-Ed curriculum, he could revert his decision to repeal it.
+Premier Doug Ford may have won a majority government, but we cannot let him drag Ontario backwards.
+As the so-called "government for the people", we will not let him, Minister Lisa Thompson and the members of the Legislative Assembly of Ontario who support the curriculum reversal silence the thousands of students, parents, teachers and other concerned citizens who want and know that this education needs to stay in place.

-Will you add your name to stand up for the health and safety of children and youth in Ontario before the school year begins in September?
+Will you add your name to stand up for the health and safety of all children and youth in Ontario?